 Dr. Walter Williams, Professor of Economics, George Mason University, Fairfax, VA

 Robert L. Woodson, Sr., Founder & President, National Center for Neighborhood Enterprise, Washington, DC

 Scanlon was named Capital Research Center president and chairman of its board of trustees in 1994.
 Earlier, he was vice president for corporate relations at the Heritage Foundation.
 His public career includes an appointment by President Ronald Reagan to the U.S. Consumer Product Safety Commission where he served six years, including service as chairman during President Reagan’s second term.
 At the conclusion of his chairmanship, President Reagan wrote that “you have not only fostered enforcement of the law, but also developed private cooperative efforts with industry to promote greater consumer safety without litigation and undue expense to the hard-pressed taxpayer.”
 Scanlon serves on several non-profit boards.
 He is a former president of the Archdiocese of Washington Catholic School Board of Education.
 His opinion pieces have appeared in various publications including the Washington Times, Human Events, and the Washington Examiner.
 He holds a B.S. in economics from Villanova University.

 Walter oversees CRC’s publications program.
 He served in the George W. Bush administration as Special Assistant to the President for Domestic Policy and was vice president for publications and research at the Philanthropy Roundtable.
 There he edited Philanthropy magazine and also produced donor guidebooks on such topics as conservation giving, school choice, and public policy research.
 A graduate of Georgetown, Walter has been a senior editor at the American Enterprise Institute and a senior fellow at the Becket Fund for Religious Liberty.

-Gordon Cummings, Director of Development
+Dan Thompson, Director of Development